Rapporter/rapport/_includes/usage.md

 And rerun the following commands to see the changes.
 For other settings in [`tpl.export`](/functions#tpl.export) please check out the [docs](/functions#tpl.export).

+If you would like to resize/alter the dimensions of generated images in the exported reports, a nice way of doing this is like:

+ - save a *rapport* class to a variable (e.g.: `report <- rapport("example", ius2008, var='leisure', desc=FALSE, hist=T, theme='Set2')`),
+ - `print` it (e.g.: `report`)
+ - while the plots are shown on the graphics device feel free to resize them, *rapport* will resave the images to disk with modified dimensions,
+ - export the R object (e.g.: `tpl.export(report)`)

+If you would export several *rapport* object at once, you can do that by combining those to a list, see [`tpl.export`](/functions#tpl.export) (especially the examples) for more details.

 There are a bunch of other helper functions in *rapport* to deal with templates.
 As most starts with `tpl` prefix (except for the main [`rapport`](/functions#rapport) function), we can easily list them by typing `tpl.` and pressing `TAB` twice:

 {% highlight r %}